Moosyu/moosyu.github.io/src/pages/blog/11ty_cool.md

 ---
 ```

-and thats all you need to have a blank page like this ready to put content on (i mean youre just gonna get a blank page but you can stilise the template obv):
+and thats all you need to have a blank page like this ready to put content on (i mean youre just gonna get a blank page but you can stylise the template obv):

 ![screenshot of base without content](https://i.imgur.com/BkJyLQY.png)